Yale School of Medicine Certificate in Global Medicine

 2c.
 An elective course related to global health offered by another graduate school at Yale (recommended, 2nd or 5th year).
 Submit all coursework for inclusion in your portfolio, and provide a 1-2 page summary of your educational experience in relation to global health.
 A comprehensive list of courses can be found at http://ghi.yale.edu/courses.

 3. Medical Microbiology (2nd year YSM core curriculum).
-Submit evidence of having passed the course.
+Submit evidence of having passed the course and a 1-2 page summary of your educational experience in relation to global health.

 4. Epidemiology and Public Health (2nd year YSM core curriculum).
 Submit electronic copy or outline of course presentation, a 1-2 page summary of your educational experience in relation to global health, and evidence that you have passed the qualifier for the course.collapse